 Strong applicants would have experience in health care and demonstrated a commitment to medicine.

-Applications are reviewed throughout the year, admission is granted on a rolling basis, and qualifying candidates are granted interviews.
+Applications are reviewed throughout the year, qualifying candidates are granted interviews, and admission is granted on a rolling basis.